Salvador Litvak

-Salvador Litvak is a Chilean-American filmmaker and social media influencer.
-He has written and directed two theatrically-released feature films, When Do We Eat?
-(2006) and Saving Lincoln (2013).
+Salvador Alejandro Litvak is a Chilean-American filmmaker, author and social media influencer.
+He has written and directed three theatrically released feature films, When Do We Eat?
+(2006), Saving Lincoln (2013) and Guns & Moses (2025).
 As the Accidental Talmudist, Litvak shares Jewish wisdom with over one million followers on his Facebook page and hosts AT Daily, a Talmud study show on Facebook Live and YouTube.
+His first book, "Let My People Laugh: The Greatest Jewish Jokes of All Time!" was released by Skyhorse Publishing in November, 2024.

 Early life and education

 Litvak was born in Santiago, Chile in 1965 and came to the United States at the age of five.
 He grew up in Riverdale and New City, New York.
 He majored in English at Harvard, where he rowed on the heavyweight crew team.
 He then moved on to NYU Law School, earned his Juris Doctor degree, and passed the New York State Bar Exam.
+Between moving to the US and graduating from law school, Litvak went by an anglicized version of his middle name, Alex.

+Litvak stated in an Instagram reel that he was relatively secular in his youth, but reconnected with his Judaism after a period spiritual seeking and his grandmother’s passing.

 While attending law school, Litvak mounted a series of multimedia performance art pieces in Greenwich Village.
-After finishing law school, he took a job as a mergers and acquisitions lawyer at Skadden Arps while continuing his writing.
+After finishing law school, he worked as a mergers and acquisitions lawyer at Skadden Arps while continuing his writing.
 After two years, he left the practice of law to enroll in the graduate Directors' Program at the UCLA School of Theater, Film & Television, where he earned a Master of Fine Arts degree.